vircadia/vircadia-docs-sphinx/docs/source/create/tools.rst

 	Shapes: Create in VR
 	------------------------

-	The Shapes app is a Marketplace app that lets you :doc:`add and edit basic shapes (entities) <entities/create-entities>` in Vircadia.
+	The Shapes app is an app that lets you :doc:`add and edit basic shapes (entities) <entities/create-entities>` in Vircadia.
 You can use Shapes only in VR mode.

 	To get the Shapes app:

-	1. In Interface, pull up your HUD or Tablet and go to **Market**.
+	1. In Interface, pull up your HUD or Tablet and go to **More**.
 	2. Search for 'Shapes' and hit 'Get' to get it for free.
 	3. Install the app.